O&G Sub Specialty posts – Reproductive Medicine 2023

 Please refer to attached job description and person specification.

-Applications open on the 19th of May 2023 at 12:00 and close on the 16th of June at 12:00.
+Applications open on the 25th of September 2023 at 12:00 and will close on the 20th of October at 16:00.
 You will not be able to submit your application after this time.
 Please ensure that you have completed all the relevant sections of the application forms as missing information will deem your application incomplete and it will not be considered.

 You must apply via this online recruitment system, Oriel.
 Registration is currently available for you to complete ahead of the application form opening.

-This will be an online based interview - date tbc.
+This will be an online based interview the date of which will be confirmed.

 The qualifications and professional registration requirements plus other eligibility criteria can be found in the person specification.
 The person specification for this specialty is available from the Specialty Training website which can be accessed from Oriel.